adsabs/ADSReferencePipeline/README.md

         ```
         python run.py RESOLVE -c <confidence cutoff>
         ```
-        where all the references with this score lower than this shall be queued for reprocessing.
+        where all the references having score value lower than cutoff shall be queued for reprocessing.

     4. To reprocess existing references based on resolved bibcode's bibstem, use the command
         ```